Kusht18/Kusht18/README.md

 As a junior computer science student at Rutgers University, I have developed a solid foundation in programming, algorithms, and cybersecurity principles.
-My coursework and hands-on projects have equipped me with the skills to analyze and solve complex problems, while my passion for cybersecurity drives me to stay updated with the latest industry trends and technologies.
+My coursework and hands-on projects have equipped me with the skills to analyze and solve complex problems, while my passion for technology drives me to stay updated with the latest industry trends and technologies.
 I am eager to apply my knowledge and skills in a professional setting, contributing to innovative solutions and enhancing security measures.

 ## Objective